bep/bepsays.com/content/english/nike-refuses-si.md

 images:
 - /assets/img/2015/nike/mynikes.jpg
 ---
-**Buying Nike sneakers online is almost impossible if you're not into Nike's weird metrics where a centimeter isn't a centimeter.**
+**Buying Nike sneakers online is almost impossible if you're not into Nike's weird metrics where a centimetre isn't a centimetre.**
 <!--more-->

-So, according to [Wikipedia](https://en.wikipedia.org/wiki/Centimetre), a centimeter is	0.01 meters or 0.393700787401574803149606299212598425196850 inches.
+So, according to [Wikipedia](https://en.wikipedia.org/wiki/Centimetre), a centimetre is	0.01 meters or 0.393700787401574803149606299212598425196850 inches.

 {{< img src="/assets/img/2015/nike/mynikes.jpg" class="small" caption="My new Nikes.">}}